-3 CONSULTATION
+3. CONSULTATION

-- 3.1 The term 'formal consultation' is used in this report as shorthand for various parallel processes conducted prior to the making of a TMO.
-It relates to: - the consultation with bodies such as the Fire Brigade required by Section 6 of The Local Authorities' Traffic Orders (Procedure) (England and Wales) Regulations 1996; - the publication of Notice of the proposals the TMO would give effect to, as required by Section 7 of the Procedure Regulations; and - additional consultation activities the Council chooses to engage in at this stage of the TMO making process, depending on the nature of the proposals. - 3.2 Formal consultation on the recommended measures included: - Public Notices published in the Croydon Guardian and London Gazette.
-Although it is not required by the Procedure Regulations, notices were also fixed to lamp columns in the vicinity of the proposed scheme, and occupiers potentially directly affected by the proposals were written to. - Bodies such as the Fire Brigade, the Cycling Council for Great Britain, The Pedestrian Association, Age UK, The Confederation of Passenger Transport and bus operators are consulted following Section 6 of the Procedure Regulations 1996. - Additional bodies, and individuals were consulted.
-These were ward councillors, key community groups and any groups identified as part of Equality Analysis (This includes the Croydon Cycle Campaign, The Mobility Forum and Croydon Vision).
+- 3.1 Consultation (as part of the TMO process) included: - Public Notices published in the Croydon Guardian and London Gazette.
+Although it is not a legal requirement, notices are also fixed to lamp columns in the vicinity of the proposed scheme, and occupiers potentially directly affected by the proposals are written to. - Bodies such as the Fire Brigade, the Cycling Council for Great Britain, The Pedestrian Association, Age UK, The Confederation of Passenger Transport and bus operators are consulted under the terms of the Local Authorities' Traffic Orders (Procedure) (England and Wales) Regulations 1996.
+Additional bodies, are consulted depending on the relevance of the proposals.
+Ward Councillors, key community groups and any groups identified as part of Equality Analysis (including the Croydon Cycle Campaign, The Mobility Forum and Croydon Vision) were consulted.